PetruMariuta/WebPage-flood-script/README.md

 # Simple-flood-script

-Used to send fake emails/passwords to urls
+Used to send fake emails/passwords to urls, only seends 100 but scalable to higher values.
+Only for testing purposes.

+Can be improved by using asyncio and tasks.